Star Wars original trilogy: Return of the Jedi

-About a year after Han's capture, Luke joins Leia and Lando in a rescue attempt to save him from the gangster Jabba the Hutt.
+About a year after Han's capture, Luke joins Leia and Lando in a rescue attempt to save him from the crimelord Jabba the Hutt.
 Afterward, Luke returns to Dagobah to complete his Jedi training, only to find Yoda on his deathbed.
-In his last words, Yoda confirms the truth about Luke's father, and that Luke must confront Vader again in order to complete his training.
-As the Rebels lead an attack on the second Death Star, Luke engages Vader in a lightsaber duel as the Emperor watches; both Sith Lords intend to turn Luke to the dark side and take him as their apprentice.
+In his last words, Yoda confirms the truth about Luke's father, and that Luke must confront Vader again to complete his training, Yoda also reveals that Luke has a sister, that being Leia.
+As the Rebels lead an attack on the second Death Star, Luke engages Vader in a lightsaber duel as the Emperor watches; both Sith Lords intend to turn Luke to the dark side and take him as their apprentice, but Luke refuses to join the dark side.
+Palpatine gets frustrated and uses Force lightning on Luke.
+Vader watches then saves Luke, redeeming himself but becoming fatally injured.
+Luke escapes the Death Star and Lando Calrissian blows it up, and the Rebels celebrate their victory.

 Ford had originally not signed on to appear in a second sequel, but was convinced to return under the condition that his character would die.
 Kurtz wanted a bittersweet and nuanced ending outlined with Lucas that not only saw Han dead, but also depicted the Rebel forces in pieces, Leia struggling as a queen, and Luke walking off alone (as in a Spaghetti Western)—while Lucas wanted a happier ending, partly to encourage toy sales.
 This led to tension between the two, resulting in Kurtz leaving the production.